 Q: How does Care For People differ from other agencies?

 A: Care For People differs from other Home Care agencies because it only provides only Non-Medical Care.
 Unlike other In-Home agencie in the County, we provide round the clock care on a Daily Flat Rate basis.
 Other agencies providing In-Home care charge an Hourly Rate.
 As a result, our Flat Rate service is less expensive and is truly a viable alternative to LTC facilitiy care.
 Our Daily Flat Rate helps consumers save consumers and allow older adults to remain at home.

 Another difference is that Care For People's minimum number of hours is arranged between the Consumer and the Caregiver, Care can be received for the agreed upon number of hours.
-Care For People also differs since it is a referral Registry that does not employ the caregivers.
+Care For People also differs since it is a referral Registry.
+Care For People does not employ the caregivers.